ezzini/NakbaVirality/guidelines.md

-# **AraSentEval**: Shared Task on Sentiment Analysis and Swapping in Arabic

-### Hosted with OSACT7 Workshop at LREC 2026

-### Guidelines for Participating Teams
-**Q: Who can participate in shared tasks?** <br>
-A: Anyone who wants to can participate, either independently or by forming a team.

 **Q: Is there a fee to participate in a task?** <br>
 A: No, participation is completely free but at least one team member should pay to register for the conference.